 If you are interested in giving a presentation, fill in the form to send your submission to the Program Committee.
 We are looking for half-day tutorials, 90-minute hands-on masterclasses, and 45-minute presentations or workshops.

 Submission deadline: Wednesday February 26 2020

-The programme committee will review the papers on content and the link with the conference theme.
-Please mark your calendar for attending the conference on June 17 & 18.
+The program committee will review the papers on content and the link with the conference theme.
+Please mark your calendar for attending the conference on September 22 & 23.
 We expect submitters to be available for the whole selected conference day.
 Submitters will receive a notification of acceptance no later than March 23, 2020.